Skip to content

 • Vet the people, not just the brand — how the firm background-checks and screens its own agents, agent credentials, references, and client retention.

-• Insist on clear contract terms — scope of work, use-of-force policy, indemnification, and a confidentiality/NDA covering all deployed personnel, since discretion is part of the service.
+• Insist on clear contract terms — scope of work, use-of-force policy, indemnification, minimums, a written overtime/surge rate, an expense cap, and a confidentiality/NDA covering all deployed personnel, since discretion is part of the service.

 The protective intelligence layer